stefanmarks/COMP770_GoogleCardboardVR/README.md

 # COMP770 Google Cardboard VR

-COMP770 Repository for Google Cardboard VR
+Starter repository for COMP770 Google Cardboard VR development

 This is a pre-packaged Unity project with: